Vercel Builds the AI-Native Future with Slack as Its Agentic OS for Work

 Vercel is constantly chasing the frontier of what fast means.
 As the company grows, its leaders continually re-examine how high performers ramp, ship, and understand customers faster than anyone else.
 The goal isn’t to remove friction, but to identify and amplify what makes velocity sustainable at scale.

-One engineer captured it best after joining from a smaller startup: 'At Vercel, even though we're ten times larger, I can ship faster here than I ever could before,' they said.
-That's the byproduct of a company designed for speed: dogfooding its own platform, minimising bureaucracy, and giving every employee autonomy to pick up a project and run.
+One engineer captured it best after joining from a smaller startup: “At Vercel, even though we’re ten times larger, I can ship faster here than I ever could before,” they said.
+That’s the byproduct of a company designed for speed: dogfooding its own platform, minimizing bureaucracy, and giving every employee autonomy to pick up a project and run.

 Sustaining that level of velocity requires infrastructure that moves as fast as the people using it.
 With Slack, Vercel connects teams, data, and decisions in one place, keeping the entire company in sync as it scales.